 - Download Waze on your phone to keep track of traffic, police cars, or redlight cameras.
 The app uses real-time data to account for construction, accidents, traffic jams, and speed traps for a safe and optimal route to reach your desired destination.

-- Sections of this drive can be subject to adverse weather conditions and road closures in extreme weather; before you set out, check highway information for Oregon and California.
+- Sections of this drive can be subject to adverse weather conditions and road closures in extreme weather; before you set out, check road conditions and highway information for Oregon and California.

 - A parent’s lifesaver, we highly recommend downloading the app, Toilet Finder.
 This app is designed to help find public toilets.
 As this trip traverses long stretches of parks, reserves, and dotted small towns, this app is a must-have to prevent any “accidents.”